directangular/str-api-docs/source/index.html.md

 ## Get an Access Token

-ShopTheRoe uses API keys and oauth2 to grant access to the API.
-You can register a new ShopTheRoe API key at our [developer portal](https://www.popitup.com/developers).
+Sonlet uses API keys and oauth2 to grant access to the API.
+You can register a new Sonlet API key at our [developer portal](https://www.popitup.com/developers).
 You might also want to hop on [our Slack team](https://directangular-slack.herokuapp.com) to facilitate collaboration.